JoabMendes/serversocketexe/README.md

 ServerSocketExe
 ===============

-Example of socket communication using java
+Example of socket communication using java without multithreaded.

 Compiling
 ---------